HubRise/website/content/apps/shopify/en/push-catalog.md

 1. Select the HubRise account and location connected with your Shopify store.
 1. Open the **CONNECTIONS** page, then select **Shopify Bridge** from the list of connected apps.
 1. In Shopify Bridge, select the **Actions** tab, then click **Push catalog**.

-When you push your catalog, Shopify Bridge creates the products that do not yet exist in Shopify.
-It also updates the price of your Shopify products, if the **Update prices of existing products** checkbox is selected in the Configuration page.
-Shopify Bridge does not delete products.

 ## Automatic Catalog Push